DavidSilveraGabriel/The-blockchain-dev-resources/README.md

   * It is programmable, which means that developers can use it in the creation of decentralized applications

 → What is smart contracts?
+  * A smart contract is a computer program that facilitates, secures, enforces and executes recorded agreements between two or more parties

 → What is a node in Ethereum?